 There are three main processes to deliver K-1 statements to investors:

-Before GPs realized the full benefits an investor portal can bring to both GPs and LPs, Virtual Data Rooms (VDRs) were used as a portal-substitute in delivering documents to investors.
-Having their genesis in the M&A world, VDRs were re-purposed for fund managers to send cap calls, distribution notices and, yes, tax statements to their LPs.
-VDRs, however, lack many important features a dedicated investor portal has, perhaps most importantly the lack of integration capabilities between the Generation (fund accounting) and Investor management (CRM) processes.
-(For more about why VDRs are sub-optimal for investor communication processes, see our other piece: Why VDRs are a poor choice for LP reporting.)
+Before GPs realized the full benefits that an investor portal can bring to both GPs and LPs, Virtual Data Rooms (VDRs) were used to documents to investors.
+Originally designed for M&A, VDRs were re-purposed for fund managers to send cap calls, distribution notices and tax statements to their LPs.
+However, VDRs lack many important features offered by a dedicated investor portal.
+In particular, VDRs lack integration between the report generation (fund accounting) and Investor management (CRM) processes.

-With the amount of responsibilities the back office has, particularly these days, fund managers are looking to automate as much of their reporting as possible.
+With the number of responsibilities that the back office has, particularly these days, fund managers are looking to automate as much of their reporting as possible.
 K-1 and investor reporting are no exception.
 Request a demo to find out how Allvue Systems’ Fund Accounting solution can simplify your back-office workflows and ensure that LPs and the IRS get the information they need when they need it.

 Learn more about how Allvue can help your business break down barriers to information, clear a path to success and reach new heights on the investment landscape.
 Fill out the form below and we’ll reach out to talk more about how we can help your business.